NetH0pper/GST/README.md

 # GST
 A GST Billing system to create invoice.

-GST Invoice or gst-invoice is a simple Invoicing application for generating Invoice as per India GST Guideline.
+GST Invoice or gst-invoice is a simple Invoicing application made from scratch for generating Invoice as per India GST Guideline.
 This is a Billing software and you can deploy it on local machine as well.
 This is a distributed Invoice Application built for generating Sales Invoices and Bills as per GST Guideline of Indian Government.
 It will be a good for somebody looking for a really simple GST Invoicing system.